AndrewBresee/three.js/readme.md

 http://mrdoob.com/projects/voxels/#A/
 afhYhafhYhefhfYhcfhUhUheecYelkoSfSiShYhYhSfSfSfYfcfhYiUhYfeffjYi

-What I was attempting to create was a 3D block building/lego game.
+What I was attempting to create was a 3D block building/exploration game where the user can jump on the blocks.
 I was mostly successful given the time constraints, and will continue working on this project just for the fun of it.

 Known issues
 -At a far distance (beyond the max distance for the cursor), the cursor snaps to the edge of blocks instead of not snapping to anything at all